Battle of the Caucasus: 1941

 There were no military operations in the region in 1941.
 But the region was affected by warfare elsewhere in the Soviet Union.

-In his memoirs, Soviet Transcaucasian Front commander Ivan Tiulenev recounts how thousands of civilians attempted to flee from the Ukraine to the comparatively safe Caspian ports, such as Makhachkala and Baku.
+In his memoirs, Soviet Transcaucasian Front commander Ivan Tiulenev recounts how thousands of civilians attempted to flee from Ukraine to the comparatively safe Caspian ports, such as Makhachkala and Baku.
 The Caucasus area became a new area of industry when 226 factories were evacuated there during the industrial evacuations undertaken by the Soviet Union in 1941.
 After the Grozny to Kiev line was captured during Axis advances, a new link between Moscow and Transcaucasia was established with the construction of the new railway line running from Baku to Orsk (via Astrakhan), bypassing the front line at Grozny, while a shipping line was maintained over the Caspian Sea through the town of Krasnovodsk in Turkmenistan.

 1942

-In 1942, the German Army launched Operation Edelweiss which was aimed at advancing to the oil fields of Azerbaijan.
+In 1942, the German Army launched Operation Edelweiß which was aimed at advancing to the oil fields of Azerbaijan.
 The German offensive slowed as it entered the mountains in the southern Caucasus and did not reach all of its 1942 objectives.
 After the Soviet breakthroughs in the region around Stalingrad, the German forces in the Caucasus were put on the defensive.